www.militia.info - facts page

-Home About Facts Myths Books Films Action Links Contact
+Home About Facts Myths Why Books Films Equipment Resources Links Contact

 The dictionary definition of 'militia' is a group of citizens who are organized or capable of providing paramilitary or policing service, namely: